uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/README.md

 The entire project is written with TypeScript using strict, type-safe code to ensure type safety and maintainability for future maintainers of the website.

-# Project Structure
+## Project Structure

 This repository is a monorepo.
 Three modules are hosted on this repository - backend, frontend and types.

-### Prerequisites
+## Project setup

 - Node.js 20^
 - npm 10.2.4^

-Project dependencies are specified in `package.json` files within each module (frontend, backend, types), and is managed by npm.
+Project dependencies are specified in `package.json` files within each module ([main](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/package.json), [frontend](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/package.json), [backend](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/tree/main/backend/package.json), [types](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/tree/main/types/package.json)) to see which packages we used and their versions.

-## Frontend
-Make sure your working directory is in the frontend module's root directory `/frontend`.

-To start the development server:

-1. Install all dependencies using `npm i`.
-2. Start the Next.js development server using `npm run dev`.
-3. The development server should be started on `localhost:3001`.

-By default, the app will send API requests defined within `@/app/services` to `localhost:3000`.
-To configure this, you can change the values defined in `@/app/lib/consts.ts`.

-## Backend
-Make sure your working directory is in the backend module's root directory `/backend`.

-To start the development server:

-1. Install all dependencies using `npm i`.
-2. Optionally, specify a `.env` environment variables file.
-By default, the backend will use the `LOCAL` environment and load local services that do not require additional environment variables.
-Exporting `ENV=DEV` or `ENV=PROD` in `.env` will force the app to run in development or production environment, which uses external services that require additional credentials.
-Error messages will be helpful to help you determine which services are missing required environment variables.
-3. Start the development server using `npm run dev`.
-4. The development server should be started on `localhost:3000`.

-## Types
-This is a static package including data type definitions used by both the frontend and backend services.

-To build this package:
+To run the project locally, try the following steps:

+1. Clone this repository: `git clone https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15.git`
+2. Install node (20.^) and npm (10.2.4^)
+  *NOTE* the project may work on previous versions as well
+3. Open terminal in the root folder of the repository
-1. Install all dependencies using `npm i`.
+4. Install all dependencies: `npm i`
-2. Build the package using `npm run build`.
-3. The compiled package should be in `./dist/`.
+5. Run project: `npm run dev`

+Alternatively, read through the individual `README.md`s of the [backend](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/backend/README.md) and [frontend](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/README.md) to see how to run the frontend and backend seperately.
+The frontend does depend on the backend running so the website may not run as expected if backend is not running as well.

 ## Git Structure